mjub/transformer-from-scratch/README.md

 ### Data

 The nLab hosts 20,361 pages as of December 2025 (commit [`aa13ac3`](https://github.com/ncatlab/nlab-content/tree/aa13ac3a39e2e501a1444a52396e16fb329ad39c)).
-Pages were processed with [`data/prepare.py`](https://github.com/mjub/nlab-gpt/blob/main/data/prepare.py) to remove low-signal markup such as typographic and template engine instructions (e.g. `**bold**` or `[[!include]]`) as well as internal references.
+Pages were processed with [`data/prepare.py`](https://github.com/mjub/nlab-gpt/blob/main/data/prepare.py) to remove low-signal markup such as typographic and template engine instructions (e.g., `**bold**` or `[[!include]]`) as well as internal references.
 All pages were then randomly concatenated and tokenized, with a vocabulary size of 8,192 tokens.

 The data were split into two sets, as follows: